Outdoor Socket Installation Cost

 As well as an outdoor plug socket, having a qualified electrician at your property is also a chance to install any new plug sockets that you're after.
 On average this will cost around £75, although it depends on how many new power sockets you're having put in and the complexity of the installation.

-Cost Factors of Installing an Outside Socket
+Cost Factors of Installing an Outdoor Socket

-What's Involved in Installing an Outside Socket?
+What's Involved in Installing an Outdoor Socket?

 Before the Job Starts

 - Isolating the Power — The electricity will need to be turned off in your home.
-This may be limited to a single circuit, or in some cases it could be the entire house, depending on the existing wiring and location of the new outside socket.
+This may be limited to a single circuit, or in some cases it could be the entire house, depending on the existing wiring and location of the new outdoor socket.

 - Deciding the Power Supply — As the outdoor socket can be powered in two ways, a decision will be made to either connect it to an existing electrical circuit or provide the socket with one separately.